RealDishwash/resume/main.typ

 #extracurriculars(
   activity: "UTS X Apple iOS Apple Intelligence Hackathon (Winner)",
-  dates: dates-helper(start-date: "July 2024"),
+  dates: dates-helper(start-date: "Jul 2024"),
 )

 - Used OpenAI Whisper to transcribe audio and Llama 3 hosted on Groq for summarizing meetings and extracting action items.
 Groq provided ultra-fast processing for real-time feedback.
 - Developed a working prototype in Swift and ensured it was performant and reliable during live testing.
 - Designed an Apple Human Interface Guidelines (HIG)-compliant mockup in Figma, showcasing a polished, user-friendly UI.

-#extracurriculars(
+/*#extracurriculars(
   activity: "MACSCON CTF (Second Place)",
-  dates: dates-helper(start-date: "November 2024", end-date: "November 2024"),
+  dates: dates-helper(start-date: "Nov 2024", end-date: "Nov 2024"),
 )
-/* - Founder of Les Amateurs (#link("https://amateurs.team")[amateurs.team]), currently ranked \#4 US, \#33 global on CTFTime (2023: \#4 US, \#42 global)
+// - Founder of Les Amateurs (#link("https://amateurs.team")[amateurs.team]), currently ranked \#4 US, \#33 global on CTFTime (2023: \#4 US, \#42 global)
-- Organized AmateursCTF 2023 and 2024, with 1000+ teams solving at least one challenge and \$2000+ in cash prizes
+// - Organized AmateursCTF 2023 and 2024, with 1000+ teams solving at least one challenge and \$2000+ in cash prizes
-  - Scaled infrastructure using GCP, Digital Ocean with Kubernetes and Docker; deployed custom software on fly.io
+//   - Scaled infrastructure using GCP, Digital Ocean with Kubernetes and Docker; deployed custom software on fly.io
-- Qualified for DEFCON CTF 32 and CSAW CTF 2023, two of the most prestigious cybersecurity competitions globally */
+// - Qualified for DEFCON CTF 32 and CSAW CTF 2023, two of the most prestigious cybersecurity competitions globally
 - Competed in a cybersecurity challenge focusing on OSINT, cryptography, web APIs, and reverse engineering.
 - Captured 5+ flags in cryptography, OSINT, and reverse engineering using Exif Checker, CyberChef, and APK decompilation.
 - Collaborated as a two-person team, outperforming larger teams of 3+ members to secure 2nd place.
+*/
 // #extracurriculars(
 //   activity: "Science Olympiad Volunteering",
 //   dates: "Sep 2023 --- Present"